codepress/admin-columns/readme.txt

 = 4.4.5 =
 Release Date: December 6th, 2021

-* [Hotfix] The ReadOnly class is renamed because it gave fatal error in PHP 8.1
+* [Hotfix] The ReadOnly class is renamed because it gave a fatal error in PHP 8.1

 = 4.4.4 =
 Release Date: November 8th, 2021